All Episodes

 Obamacare, you can't get any worse than you got.

-Education back to the States, I would think people would be applauding that.
+Education back to the states, I would think people would be applauding that.

 Well, I didn't take money from Saudi Arabia like the Clintons did.

-I never took their money, I never would.
+I never took their money.

-I mean, I point out to them Donald Trump is the first Republican candidate in history who in an acceptance speech actually actually acknowledged their group.
+You know, people, for example, from the LGBT community who make up a large part of those protesting our church, I mean, I point out to them, Donald Trump is the first Republican candidate in history who in an acceptance speech actually acknowledged their group.

 So what are they so upset about?

-We were in Donald Trump's office this time last week, before the results came in.
+We were in Donald Trump's office this time last week before the results came in.

 We were both impressed and commented on how measured he was, how calm he was with everything going on.

-Donald Trump's gonna be Trump.
+Donald Trump's going to be Trump.

-He's not gonna change that dramatically, and if he does, that's a problem.
+And if he does, that's a problem.

-No, he's got a safety that says judge nothing before the time.
+That says, judge nothing before the time.

-And how I don't understand how Trump's presidency is being criticized as much as it is, and he hasn't spent one day in office yet.
+I don't understand how Trump's presidency is being criticized as much as it is, and he hasn't spent one day in office yet.

 No, I think that's a good point.